-Enhanced facilities will provide further opportunities for disabled people to take part in a safe, purpose -built facility with proper training.
+Enhanced facilities will provide further opportunities for children with varying abilities to take part in a safe, modernised facility.

 Dependants

 Improved access and supervision opportunities.

 18. To what extent is the policy likely to impact on good relations between people of different religious belief, political opinion and/or racial group?